 This one was a big surprise as the winner for the 2011 Newbery medal – most of the major predictors didn’t even have it on the short list (although as a few people have pointed out, it did get three starred reviews from the major professional review sources, so it wasn’t as if it just came out of absolutely nowhere).

-I requested this book from the library the day the awards were announced and it wasn’t even out of processing yet (for some reason, it gives me great joy to be the first person to read a library book).
+I requested Moon Over Manifest from the library the day the awards were announced and it wasn’t even out of processing yet (for some reason, it gives me great joy to be the first person to read a library book).

 Abeline, twelve years old, has spent her life with her father, Gideon, traveling the country as he works on railroads and other nomadic projects.
 And then, after a brief incident where she gets hurt and takes a bit to recover, he ships her off to spend the summer with an old friend of his, Shady, in the tiny town of Manifest, Kansas where he grew up.